GLOBAL MARKETS-Stimulus hopes keep stocks afloat, corn hits high

 "As long as investors continue to take the ECB at face value that it will not allow the euro to unravel, we think the euro's downside may be limited," said Joe Manimbo, senior market analyst at Western Union Business Solutions in Washington.

 Brighter U.S. economic data and worries about tighter supply pushed oil prices higher.
-Brent rose for a fifth session, gaining $1.08 to $113.22 a barrel, though U.S. crude oil cut most of its gains to settle up 1 cent at $93.36 per barrel.
+Brent rose for a fifth session to add 98 cents to $113.12 a barrel, though U.S. crude oil cut most of its gains to settle up 1 cent at $93.36 per barrel.

 "The general mood is bullish - any dip is still being used as a buying opportunity," said Carsten Fritsch, an energy analyst at Commerzbank in Frankfurt.

-The FTSE Eurofirst 300 index of top European shares ended up 0.5 percent, nudging closer to a fresh 2012 high, while the MSCI world equity index gained 0.2 percent.
+The FTSE Eurofirst 300 index of top European shares ended up 0.5 percent, nearing a fresh 2012 high, while the MSCI world equity index gained 0.2 percent.

-Action on Wall Street was muted, with investors wary of taking aggressive bets.
-While the S&P 500 has chalked up three-month highs every day this week, the index has climbed only 0.6 percent over the past three sessions.

-"It's almost eerie how flat the market has been.
-But while there's a risk of our becoming overbought, I don't see why we'd see a decline of any magnitude until we hear what central banks will do," said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.

 Evidence that the euro zone's debt and growth problems have caused a slowdown in economic activity in the United States and Asia has added to expectations that other major central banks will soon announce their own plans to ease policies.